 How to Report and Remove a Google Review

-The first step is the make Google aware of the review in question.
+The first step in potentially removing a negative review is to make Google aware of the review in question.
 Once you verify that the review is in violation of their policy, you can flag it.
 All you need to do is:

 - Log in to your Google My Business account.
 This is the account you create when you “claim” your business listing on Google.